-Ideal burndown — a line from the total sum of all cards' estimates to the zero estimates at the end time of the sprint.
+Ideal burndown — a theoretical line that starts at the total estimated effort for all tasks at the start of the sprint and ends when the line reaches zero remaining effort at the end of the sprint.

-Spent time — this line is displayed only when time tracking is enabled for at least one project, which is associated with the current board.
-This graph shows the progress of actual time spent by the team and counts the duration of work items logged by the team for sprint tasks.
+Spent time — this line is only shown when time tracking is enabled for at least one project that is tracked on the board.
+This line shows the progress of actual time spent by the team and counts the duration of work items logged by the team for sprint tasks.

 Configure the Burndown Chart

 If you created your board using a template that uses the burndown, the chart is configured automatically.
 Even so, you may want to fine-tune the settings to modify its behavior and presentation.